huggingface/transformers/README.md

 * 🖼️ Images, for tasks like image classification, object detection, and segmentation.
 * 🗣️ Audio, for tasks like speech recognition and audio classification.

-Transformer models can also perform tasks on **several modalities combined**, such as table question answering, optical character recognition, information extraction from scanned documents, video classification, and visual question answering.
+Transformers models can also perform tasks on **several modalities combined**, such as table question answering, optical character recognition, information extraction from scanned documents, video classification, and visual question answering.

 🤗 Transformers provides APIs to quickly download and use those pretrained models on a given text, fine-tune them on your own datasets and then share them with the community on our [model hub](https://huggingface.co/models).
 At the same time, each python module defining an architecture is fully standalone and can be modified to enable quick research experiments.